pelithne/AKS-security-basics/Identity-and-access-mgmt.md

 As mentioned, this error occurs because you have signed in with Azure AD and you do not have the appropriate role assignment in Azure RBAC to access any Kubernetes API objectS.
 To fix this, you need to create a user with the appropiate role assignment to the Azure Kubernetes Service cluster.

-Lets access the cluster with admin permissions.
+Lets access the cluster with admin permissions, but first we need to:

 Create the security group in Azure AD for **Cluster Admin**